 The violinist-composer whose elegant, disciplined concertos and sonatas established the blueprint for the modern orchestra and instrumental music.

-In the bustling artistic world of late 17th-century Rome, Arcangelo Corelli became the model of the modern musician.
-Unlike the flamboyant virtuosos of his day, Corelli prized clarity, balance, and expressive harmony above technical showmanship.
-His compositions, primarily trio sonatas and concerti grossi, were not wild innovations but masterful refinements.
-He standardized the violin's technique, solidified the structure of the multi-movement concerto, and his use of tonal harmony became a textbook for composers like Vivaldi and Handel, who studied his work closely.
-As a conductor, he was known for his intense focus, reportedly staring at a ceiling beam to keep time.
-Corelli didn't just write music; he crafted the very grammar of the Baroque era, turning the violin from a street instrument into the soul of the orchestra.
+Arcangelo Corelli standardized the violin's technique and solidified the structure of the multi-movement concerto in late 17th-century Rome.
+Born in 1653, he prized clarity, balance, and expressive harmony above technical showmanship.
+His compositions, primarily trio sonatas and concerti grossi, were masterful refinements rather than wild innovations.
+His use of tonal harmony became a textbook for composers like Vivaldi and Handel.
+As a conductor, he was known for intense focus, reportedly staring at a ceiling beam to keep time.
+He turned the violin from a street instrument into the soul of the orchestra, crafting the grammar of the Baroque era.

 The biggest hits of 1653